-3.1 Applicable laws
+2.2 Applicable laws

 Covered Individuals must not take part in any criminal activity and must comply with all applicable laws.
-For example, the IAC's activities may affect global capital markets and, as such, has obligations under securities law.
+For example, IAC's activities may affect global capital markets and, as such, has obligations under securities law.
 There are significant penalties for IAC and individuals should those laws be breached, and the reputational damage is extremely serious.
-Individuals are all responsible for knowing and strictly complying with the law applicable to the handling of inside information.
+Covered Individuals are all responsible for knowing and strictly complying with any legislation that applies to their work, being able to recognize potential liabilities and to know when to seek legal advice or guidance from a Code Administrator, as applicable.

-3.2 Impartiality
+2.3 Impartiality

-Employees and Directors must act impartially in carrying out their duties at all times.
+Covered Individuals must act impartially in performing their duties at all times.
 This means Covered Individuals must conduct themselves in an unbiased and neutral manner and treat all matters with impartiality and objectivity.

-3.3 Confidentiality of information
+2.4 Confidentiality of information

-Given the confidential information the IAC receives and handles, Covered Individuals must respect and protect records and information, using it only for work related to IAC and not for personal gain.
-Confidential information includes personal information, inside information, third-party business information, proprietary information, and information about the IAC.
+Given the confidential information IAC receives and handles, Covered Individuals must respect and protect records and information, using it only for work related to IAC and not for personal gain.